LuXiaolin/meteor-jquery-qrcode/README.md

 [![license][license-img]][github] [![web][web-img]][web] [![github][github-img]][github]

 [jQuery.qrcode](https://larsjung.de/jquery-qrcode/) v0.12.0, a jQuery plugin for dynamically generating QR codes.
-It is a wrapper for the more generic [QR Code Generator][qrcode] (MIT).
+It is a wrapper for the more generic [QR Code Generator][qrcode-generator] (MIT).

 See the [demo](demo) to get a first impression.